Member Handbook

 Service Definitions

 Service definitions are included in the handbook.
-Your care manager can also provide additional information about any service.
-Your care manager can provide a copy of definitions for the services you are receiving, including if you are self-directing
+Your care manager can also give you more information about any service.
+Your care manager can give a copy of the definitions for the services you are getting, including if you are self-directing.

 Assistive Technology Equipment and Supplies